 20. Jacob Cass

 If you’re thinking about becoming a graphic designer, Jacob Cass’ proactive attitude will inspire you.
-Originally from Australia, 26-year-old Cass now heads up his own design agency Just Creative and has worked for creatives such as Disney, Nintendo and even Jerry Seinfeld.
+Originally from Australia, Cass now heads up his own design agency Just Creative and has worked for creatives such as Disney, Nintendo and even Jerry Seinfeld.

-Just Creative also doubles as a popular blog, which has an abundance of valuable design advice, which provides a refreshingly transparent perspective on the creative design process.
+Just Creative also doubles as a popular blog, which has an abundance of valuable design advice, and provides a refreshingly transparent perspective on the creative design process.